knowii-oss/knowii/CONTRIBUTING.md

 ### Error handling

 - Validation should be done using `Validator::make(...)->validate()` calls.
 This will throw a `ValidationException` if the validation fails.
 Such exceptions will be converted automatically to a JSON response by the global exception handlers
+- Validation constraints should use constants defined in the `App\Constants` class.
+Those should be reflected on the front-end as well in the `constants.ts` file
 - When there are business related problems, a `BusinessException` should be thrown.
 This exception should be caught in the global exception handler, and converted to a JSON response as well
 - Where there are other problems (e.g., unavailable database), a `TechnicalException` should be thrown.
 This exception should be caught in the global exception handler, and converted to a JSON response as well